 Open the creation modal

-Navigate to the Criteria tab and click New Criterion.
-The criterion creation modal will open with a default prompt and judge model.
+Navigate to the Criteria tab and click the New Criterion button.
+The creation modal will open with a default prompt and judge model.

 2